audioxide/data/data/posts/20171004-reviews-wolf-alice-visions-of-a-life.md

   - "#f5edf8"
   - "#f5edf8"
 pullquote: Rock’s overdue renaissance
 summary: Whereas My Love is Cool was guilty of trying too hard, no such thing can be said of Visions.
-The riffs roar and the melodies soar, with the band playing beautifully to Ellie Rowsell's strengths.
+The riffs roar and the melodies soar, with the band playing beautifully to Ellie Rowsell’s strengths.
 week: 118
 blurb: Visions of a Life is a triumph of contemporary British rock.
-The riffs roar and the melodies soar, with the band playing beautifully to Ellie Rowsell's strengths.
+The riffs roar and the melodies soar, with the band playing beautifully to Ellie Rowsell’s strengths.
 artistMBID: 3547f34a-db02-4ab7-b4a0-380e1ef951a9
 albumMBID: 7f231c61-20b2-49d6-ac66-1cacc4cc775f
 artistLink: https://store.wolfalice.co.uk/